JonatanHogild/Ansible_on_management_vm/README.md

 With Ansible, we can automate just about anything.
 The goal of this project is to set up Ansible in a scalable and secure way.
 Ansible will handle the bulk of management in our environment and it should work as efficiently iregardless of the amount of hosts.

 ## Method
-In this project, we will install Ansible on a management system and create a scalable directory structure for it.
+In this project we will install Ansible on a management system and create a scalable directory structure for it.
 A hosts.ini file will be created, where we define which hosts Ansible will work with.
 A playbook will be written, which will allow us to update all software sources on a range of hosts.
 We will then create a new ansible configuration file, and define settings that can be applied on all running playbooks.
 Finally, we will set up SSH keys in order to run Ansible with public key authentication.

 ## Target Audience
 This repo is for anyone who wants a step-by-step guide on preparing Ansible for management of multiple hosts.
-This repo is also part of a larger project aimed at people interested in learning about IaC, and building such an environment from scratch.
+This repo is also part of a larger project aimed at people interested in learning about IT-infrastructure, and building such an environment from scratch.

 ## Document Status
 This project is completed.